After Brexit: Roadmap for a leap in the dark

 DAY 5 - TUESDAY, JUNE 28 - "DAVID, ARE YOU LEAVING NOW?"

 A 24-hour EU summit is scheduled.
-After a Brexit vote, his political career may be over but Cameron would likely stay on at least until his deeply divided party elects a successor.
+After any Brexit vote, his political career may be over but Cameron would likely stay on until his deeply divided party elects a successor.
 He would be expected to appear for dinner in Brussels.
-Big question - would he notify summit chair Donald Tusk that he is triggering Article 50 of the EU, the legal basis for Britain to leave the Union?
+Big question - would he notify summit chair Tusk that he is triggering Article 50 of the EU treaty, the legal basis for Britain to leave?
 In London, pro-Brexit would-be successors may try to play for time.

-Until Britain declares its hand, the EU would stall, though many would be impatient to make clear there will be no new talks to try and keep it in.
-If Cameron secures a referendum win, the summit will discuss quickly enacting the reform package he won in March to give Britain a special deal to stem EU immigration.
+If Cameron secures a referendum win, the summit will discuss enacting the reform package he won from fellow leaders in March to give Britain a special deal to stem EU immigration.
+The Commission has seven legislative proposals to enact the deal.

 DAY 6 - WEDNESDAY, JUNE 29 - "PLEASE WAIT OUTSIDE, DAVID."